ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 The TCG DICE Concise Evidence Binding for SPDM specification {{-ce}} describes a process for converting the SPDM Measurement Block to Concise Evidence.
 Subsequently the transformation steps defined in {{sec-ce-trans}}.

-The keys provided in the ECT.`authority` field SHOULD include the key which signed the SPDM MEASUREMENTS response carrying the Evidence as described in {{sec-authority}}, the DeviceID key which authorized that key and keys which authorized the DeviceID key.```
+The keys provided in the ECT.`authority` field SHOULD include the key which signed the SPDM MEASUREMENTS response carrying the Evidence and keys which authorized that key as described in {{sec-authority}}.```

 # Security and Privacy Considerations {#sec-sec}